 Kawamori is kinda like the "wow cool robot!" guy, he just added "wow hot idols!" into mix.

 Was kinda wondering if anybody remembered but turns you're the same anon!

 >It's why Shin Godzilla was great IMO.
 A few 'main characters' who were constantly supplemented with other characters, and not on the forefront too much either.

 Precisely, unless, they have some good or batshit insane ideas for a main character that would keep viewer's interest besides the spectacle.
 I made another post (again, don't remember where) where I half-jokingly proposed "Nightcrawler but with kaiju".
-An obsessed kaiju-chaser that would do
+An obsessed kaiju-chaser that would do anything

 to capture the perfect moment.
 Would be hilarious and horrifying.

 >they cut away.
 I wouldn't even mind the cut-aways if they showed at least the beginning of one of the incoming fights for a moment before doing that.

 I believe it's just that, at this point, I've grown to focus on what's there more than what's not.
 A half full/half empty thing.
 It would've been nice to see more but that doesn't make the scenes that are there any less good.
 And there's plenty, I think.
 The bridge scene for example is pure scale porn.
 Not that kind, dummy.

 >A good shot I'll give you that

 It also highlights why I prefer his old fins.
 The main three rows that stick out when submerged is a pretty iconic part of garegoji.
 It's the first thing we see when he surfaces in Hawaii.
 The new busier design wouldn't look as good in these kinds of moments imo.